 - Two days in Venice: an itinerary and general city guide

-- How to do Siena as a day trip [coming soon]
+- How to do a Siena day trip from Florence: a perfect one-day itinerary

 If you’d like an email alert when I publish a new post, subscribe using the box at the side (if you’re on a laptop) or at the bottom (if you’re on a mobile or tablet).

 And if you enjoy my blog, you can also buy me a drink.
 Cheers.